 By John Lenczowski

-Founder and President, The Institute of World Politics
+Founder, President Emeritus, and Chancellor, The Institute of World Politics

 Occasionally, friends of mine who are concerned about the decline of our civilization ask me how they might make strategic investments to reverse that decline and to defend the civilization that we in America and the West have inherited and wish to pass on to our children and future generations.
 Here, then, are some reflections on how one can leave a legacy to those causes that give maximum support to the strengthening, defense, and advancement of our precious civilization.